ndsizeif/alas/docs/README.md

 colorscheme management tools need to marshal/unmarshal `toml`, deal with duplicate keys, and covert table names.

-While implementing this, I found there were other aspects that wanted to also improve along the way; supporting all Alacritty directory locations, changing the font, setting bell color, setting tty color strings, etc.  This utility can perform several basic functions an Alacritty user might want.
+While doing this, I found there were other aspects that wanted to also improve along the way; supporting all Alacritty directory locations, changing the font, setting bell color, setting tty color strings, etc.  This utility can perform several basic functions an Alacritty user might want.

 ## Why Not

-Many colorschemes are distributed as individual files containing a single colorscheme, such as `dracula.toml`.
+Many color schemes are distributed as individual files containing a single colorscheme, such as `dracula.toml`.
 These files will use the table `[colors]`.
 In most cases, it's much less painful to simply to change the import path to the individual file in `alacritty.toml`.
 A shell script would be more than adequate.